moreartyjs/moreartyjs/README.md

 # Introduction #

-**Morearty.js** is a thin layer on top of [React](http://facebook.github.io/react/index.html) providing better state management facilities in the manner of [Om](https://github.com/swannodette/om) but written in pure JavaScript.
+**Morearty.js** is a thin layer on top of [React](http://facebook.github.io/react/index.html) (implemented as mixin) providing better state management facilities in the manner of [Om](https://github.com/swannodette/om) but written in pure JavaScript.

 Underneath Morearty leverages immutable data structures provided by Facebook's [Immutable](https://github.com/facebook/immutable-js) library which hold the state of an application.
 That state is described by a single [Binding](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Binding.html) object and all state transitions are performed through it.
 When an application component needs to delegate a part of its state to a sub-component, it can create a [sub-binding](https://rawgit.com/Tvaroh/moreartyjs/master/doc/Binding.html#sub) which points to a nested location within the global state and is fully synchronized with the original binding.
 This way every component knows only what it should know and the entire state is effectively encapsulated.
 Morearty detects any changes automatically and triggers re-rendering.
 Each component gets a correctly defined [shouldComponentUpdate](http://facebook.github.io/react/docs/component-specs.html#updating-shouldcomponentupdate) method that compares the component's state using straightforward JavaScript strict equals operator `===`.
 This is possible due to immutable nature of underlying data structures.
 So, only the components whose state was altered are re-rendered.